 Regardless of the respective industrial domain, complex technical systems (e.g. vehicles, planes, ships) typically consist of thousands of individual parts which are assembled by joints.
 Depending on the involved materials and the manufacturing processes, a wide range of joining types are used within an individual technical structure or system.
 Typical connection types are welds, bolt connections, adhesives, rivets, clips, etc. Efficient and reliable data management of such connection data is not only required for the actual design and verification process [computer-aided design (CAD) and computer-aided engineering (CAE)], but also for manufacturing planning and even cost estimation.
 Various design, material and manufacturing parameters are required to be managed for each connection.

 Details for connections or joints grow and mature along the development process.
-At different development stages (e.g. concept phase, detailed design, verification, manufacturing planning) and engineering functions (CAD, CAE, Manufacturing, …), data will be added and consumed.
+At different development stages (e.g. concept phase, detailed design, verification, manufacturing planning) and engineering functions (e.g. CAD, CAE, manufacturing), data will be added and consumed.
 Therefore, a database for connection data is required.
 But also, the software tools adding or extracting data need to understand the data structure and use a common description language. χMCF, defined in this document, serves as this language.

-The advantages are evident: Integrating dedicated connection data into the PLM structure and using a common language (χMCF) for data exchange avoids data conversions or re-generations and, therefore, decreases inconsistencies and flaws during system development.
+The advantages are evident.
+Integrating dedicated connection data into the PLM structure and using a common language (χMCF) for data exchange avoids data conversions or re-generations and, therefore, decreases inconsistencies and flaws during system development.

-χMCF (xMCF) - Extended Master Connection File (Standard for Describing Connections and Joints in Structural Systems)
+Extended master connection file (χMCF ) — Description of mechanical connections and joints in structural systems

 Scope